-The restaurant’s signature beef noodles was named a multiple-award winner at the Taipei Beef Noodle Festival.
-In 2015, its beef noodles was named to be one of the best in Taipei by CNN Travel.
-With these accolades I had to try the beef noodles.
+The restaurant’s signature beef noodles were named a multiple-award winner at the Taipei Beef Noodle Festival.
+In 2015, its beef noodles were named to be one of the best in Taipei by CNN Travel.
+With these accolades, I had to try the beef noodles.
 I tried both the Regent Beef Noodles/Braised (US Beef) and the 2012 Champion Beef Noodles/Clear Broth (Australian Beef).
 I can say with both beef noodles that the beef was extremely tender and the soup/broth and noodles tasted delicious.
-For drinks I tried a Taiwanese craft ale made with Oolong tea, a very different beer, worth a try.
+For drinks, I tried a Taiwanese craft ale made with Oolong tea, a very different beer, worth a try.

 Tai Pan King Room

-My room had to be opened with a classic key, something I do not see much in luxury 5 star hotels, and it felt a bit special.
+My room had to be opened with a classic key, something I do not see much in luxury 5-star hotels, and it felt a bit special.
 What immediately struck me was the large size of the Tai Pan room, at 45 sqm in size these rooms are among the most spacious standard hotel rooms in Taipei.
-My room featured a floor-to-ceiling bay window, a large king size double bed with lovely linen and a firm mattress, a sitting area with lounge and chair, and a glass desk with a comfortable desk chair.
-What I really liked was the wooden box at the sitting area and when opened it revealed all sorts of local sweets and cakes.
+My room featured a floor-to-ceiling bay window, a large king-size double bed with lovely linen and a firm mattress, a sitting area with a lounge and chair, and a glass desk with a comfortable desk chair.
+What I really liked was the wooden box in the sitting area and when opened it revealed all sorts of local sweets and cakes.
 The presentation on nine different coloured plates was just amazing.